2985578957/flex_extract/For_developers/Sphinx/source/Installation/local.rst

 Extraction of ERA5 data via CDS API might take time as currently there is a high demand for ERA5 data.
 Therefore, as a simple test for the API just retrieve pressure-level data (even if that is NOT what we need for FLEXPART), as they are stored on disk and don't need to be retrieved from MARS (which is the time-consuming action):

-Please use this piece of Python code to retrieve a small sample of *ERA5* pressure levels:
+Please use the following Python code snippet to retrieve a small sample of *ERA5* pressure level data:

 .. code-block:: python